 Oral rental contract

-In the absence of a time limit agreed between the parties or if the proof cannot be provided in accordance with the rules of common law, the verbal lease is deemed to be concluded within one month and can only be terminated with a leave of one month, on the basis of Article 1736 of the Dutch Civil Code and if the lease relates to a furnished apartment, Article 1758 of the Dutch Civil Code applies.
+In the absence of a time limit agreed between the parties or if the proof cannot be provided in accordance with the rules of common law, the verbal lease is deemed to be concluded within one month and can only be terminated with a leave of one month, on the basis of Article 1736 of the Dutch Civil Code and if the rental lease contract relates to a furnished apartment, Article 1758 of the Dutch Civil Code applies.

 Renewal and tacit renewal